alitariqnet/FuzzyLogic/README.md

 https://www.mathworks.com/help/fuzzy/fuzzy-inference-process.html

 Runner.java is the main class for running the software.
-Set values for food, enironment, and service and run the main program.
+Set values for food, environment, and service and run the main program.